The first half of Ohio State's schedule always felt like a ramp, and the incline is nearing its crest in Week 6.

 But why is Iowa the Hawkeye State?
 That answer is much more complex.
 It starts with James Fenimore Cooper's famed 1826 novel The Last of the Mohicans, which has since been adapted to film twice, the more famous of which was released in 1992 and starred Daniel Day-Lewis.

 The Last of the Mohicans is set in what is now New York and written by a New Jersey man, but the story goes that a judge in Burlington, Iowa, named David Rorer felt the territory of Iowa should give itself a nickname to avoid getting a derogatory one from neighbors.
 His friend, James G. Edwards, ran Burlington's newspaper, then called the Iowa Patriot.
-At Rorer's behest, that the state needed a nickname, Edwards changed the paper's name to The Burlington Hawk-Eye and Iowa Patriot.
+At Rorer's behest that the state needed a nickname, Edwards changed the paper's name to The Burlington Hawk-Eye and Iowa Patriot.

 This is where accounts differ.
 One says that Borer recommended the Hawkeye name to Edwards after a character in The Last of the Mohicans named "Hawkeye."
-The other says that Edward did it as a tribute to two friends of his, Chief Black Hawk and Stephen Sumner Phelps, a fur trader named "Hawkeye" by the Meskwaki Nation, a Native American tribe in Iowa.
+The other says that Edwards did it as a tribute to two friends of his, Chief Black Hawk and Stephen Sumner Phelps, a fur trader named "Hawkeye" by the Meskwaki Nation, a Native American tribe in Iowa.

 Still, some think that it could be both, and the popularity of the character in Cooper's novel at the very least helped the nickname to stick over the years.
 Either way, Edwards put out the following call in The Burlington Hawk-Eye in September 1839, and 185 years later the name is a staple of Iowa's lore: